GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+> ### Nobody knows how to build really complicated hardware systems, so designing hardware tends to be simpler.
+Software is much more complicated.
 >
-> ~ *Linus Torvalds*
+> ~ *Butler Lampson*

 ---
 ## 🏎 Quick Facts